-- 4. Click Browse and select the custom sign-in page file and click Upload Custom Pages. - 5.
-Go to Signing In > Sign-In Policies > New Sign-In Policy to create the new Sign-In policy. - 6.
+- 4. Click Browse and select the custom sign-in page file and click Upload Custom Pages. - Go to Signing In > Sign-In Policies > New Sign-In Policy to create the new Sign-In policy.
 Under Sign-In page, select the uploaded custom page (step-2) from the drop-down box to associate custom Sign-In page with the Sign-In Policy.

+S Pul SeSecure System Authentication Adminis trators Users Endpoint Policy Maintenance Wizards 8 AUUUD/

+$\mathbf{v}$ Policies > New Sign-In Policy

+New Sign-In Po

+User type: ● Users ○ Administrators

+Sign-in URL: custom Format: <host>/<path>/;</path></host> Use as wildcard in the beginning of the host name.

+Description: h.

+Sign-in page: Default Sign-In Page v Default Sign-In Page custompage

+Authentication r

+Specify what real ns will be available when signing in.

+Delete 🔶 •

+Available realms Authentication protocol set

+Cert Auth v - Not applicable - Add

+If more than one real n appears above, Odyssey Access Client or the Policy Secure sign-in page will ask the user to choo se.
+Other endpoints cannot choose a realm; the Policy Secure will assign the first suitable realm from the list.
+If no realms appear above, sign-in will fail.

-Pulse Secure System Authentication Administrators Users Endpoint Policy Maintenance Wizards ● Users Administrators custom Sign-in URL: Description: Default Sign-In Page Sign-in page: Default Sign-In Page Specify what realms will be available when signing in Delete 🛊 🛡 Authentication protocol set Cert Auth - Not applicable -User may specify the realm name as a Username suffix Remove realm suffix before passing to authentication server When this option is selected, the username suffix will be stripped from the Username prior to authenticating with an authentication server
+specify the realm name as a Username suffix

+otion is selected, the Username suffix will be used to specify a realm ve realm suffix before passing to authentication server

+When t is option is selected, the username suffix will be stripped from the Username prior to authenticating with an authentication server

-Fail if suffix does not match any of the realms When this option is selected, the user should provide one of the realm as suffix.
-If not, the user will be denied signin. $\hfill \square$ Use this signin policy for Guest and Guest admin to use specific pages.
+suffix does not match any of the realms nis option is selected, the user should provide one of the realm as suffix.
+If not, the user will be denie d sianin.

+-

+Configure Guest Settings

+Use this sign in policy for Guest and Guest admin to use specific pages.

+✓ Configure Signlin Notifications